MAJOR (FATHER) JOHN THOMAS O’BRIEN; U.S. ARMY

 April 18, 1968

-The horse-drawn world to which Father O’Brien was born on July 2, 1902, knew as its Pope the Great Leo XIII and had as President, Teddy Roosevelt.
+The horse-drawn world to which Father O’Brien was born on July 2, 1902, was known as its Pope the Great Leo XIII and had as President Teddy Roosevelt.
 Massachusetts was firmly in the grip of the Cabots and the Lodges, while the mayor of his native Boston was Patrick Collins.

 At the time of his ordination to the Holy Priesthood on September 17, 1932, the Church was following the energetic leadership of Pope Pius XI.
 The country was hopelessly locked in the Great Depression, and the other Roosevelt was vigorously conducting the first of his four successful campaigns for the White House.